 Video Game Pre-orders and Discounts

-One of the newest Prime benefits is great for gamers — Amazon is offering 20 percent off physical copies of games during the pre-order period and the two weeks after the game’s release.
+Another Prime benefit that is great for gamers — Amazon is offering 20 percent off physical copies of games during the pre-order period and the two weeks after the game’s release.
 Plus, if you pre-order the game, Amazon guarantees free delivery on release day, so you won’t have to worry about your friends sharing spoilers.

 Prime Photos (Free Storage)